Price vs. Value

 Owning ten different businesses in the same sector is not diversification.
 Because entire sectors can disappear or be left in a lurch for a long, long time.
 We don’t want to end up owning the next generation’s buggy whip and leather industries.

-And when we are building a 50-year financial plan, we have to make some assumptions and those assumptions should revolve around investments that can survive that timespan.
+And when we are building a 50-year financial plan, we have to make some assumptions, and those assumptions should revolve around investments that can survive that timespan.
 They sure are not going to be those few stocks we think will get the job done because concentrated portfolios seldom deliver over decades long timeframes.

 And each investment in a portfolio should talk to other pieces in that portfolio.
-In fact, the pieces should talk across accounts.
+In fact, the many pieces should talk across accounts.
 Your 401(k) should talk to your partner’s 401(k) and your partner’s 401(k) should talk to your Roth IRA and so on.
 Compartmentalizing by account is never efficient.
 Some investments work better in tax-favored accounts like a 401(k) and others work better in taxable accounts.

 Lasting money is an outcome of good financial planning.
-Money of course is not everything, but it buys some of the best things money can buy – peace of mind, great lived experiences and above all, independence…independence to live a life on our own terms.
+Money of course is not everything, but it buys some of the best things money can buy; peace of mind, great lived experiences and above all, independence…independence to live a life on our own terms.

 Cover image credit – Dariusz Grosa, Pexels